Support the Collection

 Donors and supporters celebrating saving Sir Charles Lyell’s notebooks for the nation, at the Geological Society of London, 28 February 2020

-Thank you to all who have helped to bring together the remarkable Sir Charles Lyell collection at the University of Edinburgh.
-This generous support began with the original archival donation from the Lyell family in 1927.
-Then, Lyell’s notebooks were saved from export in 2019, with over a thousand donations from individuals and institutions, including the John R. Murray Charitable Trust and the National Heritage Memorial Fund.
-For a list of supporters see link below.
-In 2020, H.M.
-Government allocated extensive further archives and the Friends of the National Libraries and the Friends of Edinburgh University Library supported the purchase of further letters and portraits.
+Thank you to all who have helped to bring together the remarkable Sir Charles Lyell Collection at the University of Edinburgh.
+This generous support began with the original donation of archival material from the Lyell family in 1927.
+In 2019, Lyell's notebooks were saved from export, thanks to the help of over a thousand donations from individuals and institutions, including the John R. Murray Charitable Trust and the National Heritage Memorial Fund.
+(A full list of the 2019 notebook campaign supporters is provided below).
+H.M.
+Government, under its Acceptance in Lieu Scheme, allocated the remaining Papers of Sir Charles Lyell to the University of Edinburgh in 2020.
+In the same year, an additional collection of letters and portraits was purchased thanks to the combined help of the Friends of the National Libraries and the Friends of Edinburgh University Library.

 The Sir Charles Lyell Collection, at the University of Edinburgh, offers a unique insight, not only into a towering scientific figure of the 19th century, but also a window into a society that was in the midst of global change.
-With extensive archives, nearly 300 personal notebooks, publications and specimens this is a vital resource for teaching, research and public engagement.
-To meet the collection’s full potential we will be investing time and resources so that it will become freely accessible in person and online.
+Lyell's extensive archive, which includes nearly 300 personal notebooks, thousands of letters, multiple publications and over 100 geological specimens, is a vital resource for teaching, research and public engagement.
+To meet the collection’s full potential we will be investing time and resources so that it will become freely accessible, in-person and online.

-We are building on our initial conservation, description, exhibition and digital photography work, to deliver a comprehensive access program, which will provide a curated, transcribed and engaging collection; a fully accessible resource for students, researchers and the public.
-As the collection is cared for and transformed our options for local, national and international collaboration will increase.
+We are building on our initial conservation, description, exhibition and digital photography work, to deliver a comprehensive access and engagement programme.
+Continued curation, description, transcription and engagement activities will bring about a fully accessible and meaningful resource for students, researchers and the public.
+As our work to care for and open up the collection progresses, the opportunities for local, national and international collaboration and partnership will increase.

-We would be delighted to hear from individuals and institutions with an interest in Lyell and our vision for this collection.
+We would be delighted to hear from individuals and institutions with an interest in Sir Charles Lyell and our vision for this collection.
 Contact:

-Whilst the Lyell notebooks and additional archive materials are generally in good condition, some repairs, rehousing and care is required to make them useable in our reading rooms, as well as suitable for digital photography and public display.
+The Sir Charles Lyell Collection, including Lyell's papers, correspondence, notebooks and geological specimens, is generally in good condition.
+Some repairs, re-housing, consolidation and cleaning are required to make them safely useable in our reading rooms, as well as suitable for digital photography and public display.

 Description and Transcription